python-programmer/python-programmer/README.md

 - 👋 Hi, I’m @python-programmer
-- 👀 I'm currently looking for a new opportunity

 <!---
 python-programmer/python-programmer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.